Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

   {% include note.html content="Qumulo Core supports SAML authentication only for AD users." %}

-* To allow SAML-authenticated users to find group memberships, configure the Base DN in your AD configuration, even if you don't use POSIX attributes.
+* To allow the cluster to find group memberships for SAML-authenticated users, configure the Base DN in your AD configuration, even if you don't use POSIX attributes.

 * <a name="identity-provider"></a>Ensure that your SAML Identity Provider (IdP) is linked to the same AD.
 An _identity provider_ (such as OneLogin, Okta, Duo, or an on-premises instance) is a system that authenticates users to a system (for example, by using passwords).